nimblewomble: An R package for Bayesian Wombling with nimble: Introduction

 \section{Introduction}

 Detecting regions of rapid change is an important exercise in spatial data science as they harbor effects not easily explained by predictors incorporated into a spatial regression model for point-referenced spatial data.
 For example, environmental health scientists are often keen on identifying regions where exposure levels display rapid change or sharp gradients.
 Formal statistical detection of such regions can lead to data-driven discoveries of latent risk factors and other predictors that drive the rapid change in exposure surfaces.
-Identifying a curve that tracks such regions often guides interventions.
-This exercise is referred to as wombling \citep[][]{womble_differential_1951,gleyze2001wombling,banerjee2010handbook}.
-Measurement scales of the spatial data usually dictate the methods required for wombling.
+This exercise is referred to as wombling \citep[][]{womble_differential_1951,gleyze2001wombling,banerjee2010handbook}. { Wombling results in curves that track regions of interest.
+Identifying such regions serves as crucial guides for interventions.
+For example, to determine whether natural features such as rivers or mountain ranges represent significant zones of rapid change in weather patterns; To identify significant boundaries (over geographic areas) in disease rates, such as cancer, or to track variations in access to health care across geographical regions.} Measurement scales of the spatial data usually dictate the methods required for wombling.
 For areal data, boundaries delineate neighboring regions \citep[see, e.g.][]{gao_spatial_2023,wu_assessing_2025}.
 Predictive inference is sought for \emph{smooth} curves.
-We evaluate spatial gradients along a curve while assessing its candidacy for a boundary \citep[see, e.g.,][]{banerjee2006bayesian, qu_boundary_2021,halder_bayesian_2024}, which requires specifying the smoothness of the spatial process \citep[see, e.g.][]{kent_continuity_1989,banerjee_directional_2003}.
+We evaluate spatial gradients along a curve while assessing its candidacy for a boundary \citep[see, e.g.,][]{banerjee2006bayesian, qu_boundary_2021,halder2024bayesian}, which requires specifying the smoothness of the spatial process \citep[see, e.g.][]{kent_continuity_1989,banerjee_directional_2003}.

 In this software package, we are concerned with point-referenced wombling.
 Developing an easily accessible software that implements Bayesian wombling for use by the wider scientific community is faced with several challenges.
 Perhaps, the most severe being the need for two-dimensional quadrature to enable posterior inference.
-Our contributions here lie in the use of analytic closed forms for posteriors that require at most one-dimensional quadrature, greatly easing the computational burden and efficient Bayesian inference for hierarchical spatial models \citep[see, e.g.][]{banerjee_hierarchical_2014} via {\bf nimble} \cite[][]{de_valpine_programming_2017} within the {\bf R} \cite[][]{r_core_team_2021} statistical environment.
+Our contributions here lie in the use of analytic closed forms for posteriors that require at most one-dimensional quadrature, greatly easing the computational burden and efficient Bayesian inference for hierarchical spatial models \citep[see, e.g.][]{banerjee_hierarchical_2014} via \CRANpkg{nimble} \cite[][]{de_valpine_programming_2017} within the {\bf R} \cite[][]{r_core_team_2021} statistical environment.